Gravity Falls: Influence, legacy and industry impact

 On September 11, 2020, a short was released on the Disney Channel YouTube channel called "Gravity Falls x Line Rider".
 The short is based on the Internet game Line Rider.
 It is the first of a new series of shorts for Disney.
 Disney partnered with Line Rider artists Mark Robbins, Ben Harvey and David Lu for the series.

 On September 25, 2020, a Gravity Falls short was released on the Disney Channel YouTube channel called "Call Me Maybe Parody".
 In the short, Mabel sings "Call Me Mabel", a parody of Carly Rae Jepsen's "Call Me Maybe".
 The short was released as a part of a series called "Broken Karaoke" where various Disney characters sing parodies of pop songs.

 On October 3, 2021, the television show The Simpsons aired the episode "Bart's in Jail!" which featured a brief cameo of Bill Cipher as one of Loki's many incarnations, voiced by Alex Hirsch in a guest role.

-Several former storyboard artists and production crew members who worked on Gravity Falls have gone on to create their own series and movies, including Matt Braly (a former director and storyboard artist who went on to create Amphibia), Dana Terrace (a former storyboard artist who went on to direct on the first season of DuckTales and create The Owl House), Chris Houghton (a former storyboard artist who went on to create Big City Greens with his brother Shane Houghton), Mike Rianda (a former creative director, and writer who went on to make the film The Mitchells vs. the Machines) and Shion Takeuchi (a former writer who went on to create Inside Job).
+Several former storyboard artists and production crew members who worked on Gravity Falls have gone on to create their own series and movies, including Matt Braly (a former director and storyboard artist who went on to create Amphibia), Dana Terrace (a former storyboard artist who went on to direct on the first season of DuckTales and create The Owl House), Tim McKeon (a former writer who went on to create the educational live action shows Odd Squad and Helpsters), Aury Wallington (a former writer who went on to create Spirit Riding Free and co-write the film Spirit Untamed), Chris Houghton (a former storyboard artist who went on to create Big City Greens with his brother Shane), Mike Rianda (a former creative director, and writer who went on to direct and co-write the film The Mitchells vs. the Machines) Shion Takeuchi (a former writer who went on to create Inside Job), and Jeff Rowe (a writer on the show who went on to co-write The Mitchells vs. the Machines and write and direct Teenage Mutant Ninja Turtles: Mutant Mayhem).